 Approximate age of 40-60 years for climacteric, age 40-55 for menopause, with menopause occurring within the climacteric years.

 Over the next many years the decline in hormone release and mature follicle production causes even more menstrual cycle changes.
 Cycles may become shorter, longer, or the cycle may be skipped.
 Ovulation may or may not occur during any given cycle as a woman approaches menopause.
 Menopause is confirmed once a woman has not had her menstrual cycle for at least one full year, and is between the ages of 40-55.
 Menopause may take 1-7 years to complete.
-The changes in hormones does not stop continuing until climacteric is complete, which may last until about the age of 60.
+The changing hormone levels continue until climacteric is complete, which may last until around the age of 60.

 There are 3 distinct phases of change for women in the climacteric phase of life.